About LRWC | Constitutions and Bylaws | Directors | Privacy Policy | Join LRWC

 “Those of us who practice law in safe environments such as Canada owe a duty to those who risk not only their freedom but also their lives in order to protect their clients’ rights.” – Gail Davidson, LRWC Founder

-Lawyers Rights Watch Canada (LRWC) is a committee of Canadian lawyers who promote human rights and the rule of law by providing support internationally to human rights defenders in danger.
+Lawyers Rights Watch Canada (LRWC) is a organization of Canadian lawyers under the Canada Not-for-profit Corporations Act (S.C.
+2009, c.
+23) who promote human rights and the rule of law by providing support internationally to human rights defenders in danger.
 LRWC promotes the implementation and enforcement of international standards designed to protect the independence and security of human rights defenders around the world.
-In its work, LRWC:
+Our sister organization, Lawyers’ Rights Watch (Legal Research) Canada, is a non-profit organization and a registered Charity.

 - Campaigns for lawyers whose rights, freedoms or independence are threatened as a result of their human rights advocacy;